1. What is the initial margin?

 What is "Integrated Risk Information System"?
 How does it help me in monitoring the margins requirements?

-is a web-based information system, which provides CCIL’s members with all
+System (IRIS)” is a web-based information system, which provides CCIL’s

-information pertaining to their trades, margins & collateral, settlement
+members with all information pertaining to their trades, margins &

-platforms is processed & displayed in a systematic manner in the
+reported to reporting platforms is processed & displayed in a systematic

 In addition, it assists members to: